 About Dairy Trust Taranaki

-The DTT will ensure research in the region is co-ordinated.
-The different locations, climate and geography of the four farms will allow comparative trials to be undertaken.
+The DTT ensures research in the region is coordinated.
+The different locations, climate and geography of the four farms allow comparative trials to be undertaken.

-These are important local issues and also have a wider national importance.
-And DairyNZ has engaged with DTT to help ensure that these projects answer local questions, demonstrate important principles and also contribute to the national pool of science knowledge.
+These are important issues and have a wider national application.
+DairyNZ has supported DTT to help ensure these projects answer local questions, demonstrate important principles, and contribute to the national pool of scientific knowledge.